ancantu/SCICLD2019/docs/reproducibility_git/reproducibility_git_04.md

 (putting things in the staging area), and `git commit` then *actually takes* the snapshot, and makes a permanent record of it (as a commit).
-If you don't have anything staged when you type `git commit`, Git will prompt you to use `git commit -a` or `git commit --all`, which is kind of like gathering *everyone* for the picture!
-However, it's almost always better to explicitly add things to the staging area, because you might commit changes you forgot you made.
-(Going back to snapshots, you might get the extra with incomplete makeup walking on the stage for the snapshot because you used `-a`!)
-Try to stage things manually,
-or you might find yourself searching for "git undo commit" more than you would like!

 ![The Git Staging Area](./fig/git-staging-area.svg)